OlsonDev/TemplatePig/README.md

 // Executed when this user is selected by the user, or if the
 // .templates folder only has a single template. pig.executeAsync = async () => {
-  // Use VS Code API to prompt user about how they'd like to customize this template instance. const title = await showInputBox({
+  // Use VS Code API to prompt user about how they’d like to customize this template instance. const title = await showInputBox({
     title: 'What are you documenting?',
     placeHolder: 'Title',